tmayr/golang-deploy-examples/readme.md

 # build the Dockerfile using Dockerfile-stages, produces an alpine and copies binary from previous docker step
 docker build . -t golang-deploy-examples-stages:latest -f Dockerfile-stages

+# build the Dockerfile using Dockerfile-stages-optimized, produces an alpine and copies binary from previous docker step, stripping debug and using upx
+docker build . -t golang-deploy-examples-stages-optimized:latest -f Dockerfile-stages-optimized

 # execute with autorestart flag
-docker run -dt --restart always -m 64M --name golang-deploy-examples-stages golang-deploy-examples-stages:latest
+docker run -dt --restart always -m 64M --name golang-deploy-examples-stages golang-deploy-examples-stages-optimized:latest

 # log it
 docker logs golang-deploy-examples-stages --follow